Billy Sharp: Second return to Doncaster Rovers

 On 20 May 2025, the club announced the player has signed a new one-year deal.

+In the 2025–26 season, Sharp continued with Doncaster in EFL League One.
+He made regular appearances, often contributing off the bench and adding experience to the club’s attacking options.
+Across league and cup competitions, Sharp scored 6 goals and recorded 1 assist in 15 starts, with additional substitute appearances.

+On 2 December 2025 Sharp recorded his first career hat‑trick for Doncaster Rovers, netting three goals in a 5–1 win over Chesterfield in the EFL Trophy, his first in a Rovers shirt across his multiple spells at the club.
+During this season, Sharp also reached a personal milestone, making his 700th career league appearance in English football in November 2025 against Lincoln City.
+He became only the fourth player since 2004–05 to surpass 700 appearances across the top four tiers of the English Football League.

+On 22 April 2026, it was announced that their fixture three days later would be Sharp's final home appearance for the club.
+In this fixture, he scored his side's equaliser in a 1–1 draw with Stevenage having come on as a half-time substitute.

+On 2 May 2026, Sharp made his last appearance for Doncaster against Peterborough United, where he scored a hattrick.
+Sharp did score a 4th goal, which would have taken him to 300 career goals, however this was ruled offside.
+Including his three-goal haul against Peterborough, Sharp notched hattricks in the English Football League in his teens, 20s, 30s and 40s.

 Personal life

 Sharp's son, Luey Jacob, died in October 2011 from gastroschisis when he was just two days old.

 Sharp scored a goal against Middlesbrough just two days after the death, and again five days later at Ipswich.
 Notable tributes included: the Middlesbrough manager, Tony Mowbray, said he was delighted Sharp had scored and called the goal against his club "A goal from heaven"; the Ipswich Town fans applauded him on scoring against them and chanted Luey's name; the Sheffield United fans gave applause for him in the 24th minute (Sharp's club number at United was 24) in an away game at Stevenage; Derby County players wore black armbands in their game against Cardiff City.

 Along with his partner Jade Fair, Sharp set up The Luey Jacob Sharp Foundation, a charity with the aim of raising money for research into gastroschisis and a support network for families affected by the condition.

 In December 2012, Sharp's partner Jade gave birth to their second son, Leo.

 In December 2015, Sharp's third child, a son named Milo Thomas, was born.